premchand2001/langchain-multiagent-chatbot/README.md

 # langchain-multiagent-chatbot

 Production-grade life sciences multi-agent AI chatbot built with LangGraph, RAG, FastAPI, and Weaviate.
 Each domain routes to a specialized sub-agent grounded with structured knowledge via MCP schemas.
-Built for Volts Consulting (Jan 2026–Present).

 ## Architecture